 Other Frequently Asked Questions

-Peak season is May-September which are also the hottest months so it is important to start your hiking early before the sun is out.
-A lot of the trail is exposed so hiking around the sun will be the best to avoid the dangers of the Arizona heat.
+Peak season is May–September, which are also the hottest months, so it is important to start your hiking early before the sun is out.
+A lot of the trail is exposed, so hiking around the sun will be the best to avoid the dangers of the Arizona heat.
 July and August is monsoon season and the forecast for thunderstorms should not be taken with a grain of salt.
-Spring, (March-May) and Fall (September-November) are excellent times to visit Havasupai.
-Although the waters are a little on the cooler side, the weather is great for hiking and comfortable nights at the campgrounds.
+Spring (March-May) and Fall (September-November) are excellent times to visit Havasupai.
+Although the waters are a little on the cooler side, the weather is great for hiking and enjoying comfortable nights at the campgrounds.
 Havasupai Falls are closed during the winter months.

-The campgrounds at Havasupai are “camp wherever you can/want”.
-There are several outhouse style toilets spread throughout the campgrounds as well as drinking water.
-Be aware in warmer temperatures as there are scorpions around the campgrounds at night.
+The campgrounds at Havasupai are “camp wherever you can/want.”
+There are several outhouse-style toilets spread throughout the campgrounds as well as drinking water.
+Be aware of your surroundings in warmer temperatures, as there are scorpions around the campgrounds at night.
 No campfires are allowed.
 There are also some local food and drink vendors stands at various times of the day right by the campgrounds.

 The tribe does offer services for a fee to take your gear by mule or helicopter.

-For sending your pack via helicopter, the fee is $20 for up to 40lbs and is on a first come, first basis.
-The helicopters start at 10am.
+For sending your pack via helicopter, the fee is $20 for up to 40 lbs and is on a first come, first served basis.
+The helicopters start at 10:00 AM.

 Planning to take the helicopter in or out of the village can be a risk.
-The helicopter works on a first come, first serve basis and tribal members have priority.
+The helicopter works on a first come, first served basis and tribal members have priority.
 So even if you are in line at the crack of dawn, and a group of the tribe shows up when the rides start, you are not guaranteed to get on a flight.
-Helicopters also do not run every day of the week and are known to occasional maintenance issues which can delay the flights and of course, depend on weather conditions.
+Helicopters also do not run every day of the week and are known to have occasional maintenance issues, which can delay the flights.
+Of course, weather conditions are always a possible factor.

-Helicopter rides do not start until 10am.
+Helicopter rides do not start until 10:00 AM.
 If you wait in line for the helicopter and end up not being able to get on, you lost all that time for the hike and might be forced to hike out in the hottest times of the day or miss out on a whole day at the falls.
 It is $85/per person one way.
-Please note that the helicopter lands in the village, it does not take you all the way to the falls which start two miles down from the village.
+Please note that the helicopter lands in the village—it does not take you all the way to the falls, which start two miles down from the village.

-More informaiton can be found on the Official Havasupai Tribe Website
+More information can be found on the Official Havasupai Tribe Website.